Daphine-flavia/Aphc/README.md

-Added project files and README.
+JavaScript and jQuery in LOGINFORM.js